 Membership in a group is equivalent to being provided access to the resource that is a group.
-Change privilege for a group allows adding and removal of group members.
-Thus those with Owner and Change privileges can add group members.
+Change privilege for a group allows adding and removal of group members and editing the group’s descriptive metadata.
+Thus, those with Owner and Change privileges can add group members.
 Since “Do not redistribute” is not checked, all users may grant rights to other users at their level of delegation.

 In this case dtarb, jeffh, and dan can add and remove members.
 Only dtarb can delete the whole group.
 Rayi has View access and cannot add or remove members.

+Rule: Resources can be shared with a group but are owned by individual users.
+Deleting a group has no effect on the existence of resources within the HydroShare system.

 Example 6.
 Resource shared with group